 Figure 3.1.
-Flow chart of the stages in preparation of spinel ferrite.
+Flow chart of the stages in preparation of spinel

 The calcining process can be repeated several times to obtain a high degree of homogeneity.
-The presintering powders are crushed into fine powders.
-The ideal characteristics of fine powders are [6]:
+The calcined powders are crushed into fine powders.
+The ideal characteristics of fine powders are [8]:

-- 1) small particle size (sub micron)
+- 1) Small particle size (sub micron)

-- 2) narrow distribution in particle size
+- 2) Narrow distribution in particle size

-- 3) dispersed particles
+- 3) Dispersed particles

-- 4) equaled shape of particles
+- 4) Equiaxed shape of particles

-- 5) high purity
+- 5) High purity

-- 6) homogeneous composition.
+- 6) Homogeneous composition.

 A small particle size of the reactant powders provides a high contact surface area for initiation of the solid state reaction; diffusion paths are shorted, leading to more efficient completion of the reaction.
 Porosity is easily eliminated if the initial pores are very small.
-A narrow size distribution of spherical particles as well as a dispersed state is important for compaction of the powder during green-body formation.
+A narrow size distribution of spherical particles as well as a dispersed state is important for compaction of the powder during greenbody formation.
 Grain growth during sintering can be better controlled if the initial size is small and uniform.

-A binder is usually added prior to compaction, at a concentration lower than 5wt % [6].
+A binder is usually added prior to compaction, at a concentration lower than 5wt % [8].
 Binders are polymers or waxes; the most commonly used binder in ferrite is polyvinyl alcohol.
 The binder facilitates the particles flow during compacting and increases the bonding between the particles, presumably by forming bonds of the type particle-binder-particle.
 During sintering, binders decompose and are eliminated from the ferrite.
-Pressures are used for compacting very widely but are commonly several tons per square inch (i. e., up to 10^8 N m-2).
+Pressures are used for compacting very widely but are commonly several tons per square inch (i. e., up to 10^8 Nm^2).

 Sintering is defined as the process of obtaining a dense, tough body by heating a compacted powder for a certain time at a temperature high enough to significantly promote diffusion, but clearly lower than the melting point of the main component.
 The driving force for sintering is the reduction in surface free energy of the powder.
-Part of this energy is transferred into interfacial energy (grain boundaries) in the resulting polycrystalline body [6, 8].
+Part of this energy is transferred into interfacial energy (grain boundaries) in the resulting polycrystalline body [8, 9].
 The sintering time, temperature and the furnace atmosphere play very important role on the magnetic property of ferrite materials.
 The purposes of sintering process are:

-- 1) to bind the particles together so as to impart sufficient strength to the product, - 2) to densify the material by eliminating the pores and - to homogenize the materials by completing the reactions left unfinished in the presintering step.
+- 1) To bind the particles together so as to impart sufficient strength to the product, - 2) To densify the material by eliminating the pores and - 3) To homogenize the materials by completing the reactions left unfinished in the calcining step.

-Sintering of crystalline solids is dealt by Coble and Burke [9] who found the following empirical relationship regarding rate of grain growth:
+Sintering of crystalline solids is dealt by Coble and Burke [10] who found the following empirical relationship regarding rate of grain growth:

-$\bar{d} = kt^n$
+$$d = kt^n$$

-Where \overline{d} is the mean grain diameter, n is about 1/3, t is sintering time and k is a temperature dependent parameter.
-Sintering is divided into three stages, Fig. 3.2 [6, 10].
+where d is the mean grain diameter, n is about 1/3, t is sintering time and k is a temperature dependent parameter.
+Sintering is divided into three stages, Fig. 3.2 [8, 11].

-Stage1.
+Stage 1.
 Contact area between particles increases,

-Stage2.
+Stage 2.
 Porosity changes from open to closed porosity,

-Stage3.
+Stage 3.
 Pore volume decreases; grains grow.

-Figure3.2.
-Schematic representation of sintering stages: (a) green body, (b) initial stage, (c) intermediate stage, and (d) final stage.
+Figure 3.2.
+Schematic representation of sintering stages: (a) greenbody, (b) initial stage, (c) intermediate stage, and (d) final stage.

-In the initial stage, neighboring particles form a neck by surface diffusion and presumably also at high temperatures by an evaporation-condensation mechanism.
+In the initial stage, neighbouring particles form a neck by surface diffusion and presumably also at high temperatures by an evaporation-condensation mechanism.
 Grain growth begins during the intermediate stage of sintering.
 Since grain boundaries are the sinks for vacancies, grain growth tends to decrease the pore elimination rate due to the increase in distance between pores and grain boundaries, and by decreasing the total grain boundary surface area.
 In the final stage, the grain growth is considerably enhanced and the remaining pores may become isolated.

-3.4 Preparation of the present samples
+3.5 Preparation of the present samples